KentoHardRok/ostensible.info/content/Networking Info/Cisco IPSec configs.md

 #vpn/layer3/ipsec #cisco/asa
 # IPSec config examples

 So there are 2 main phases to an IPSec.
-There is the initial key exchange which is necesary to establish credentials to the second phase which is the enctypting of traffic.
+There is the initial key exchange which is necessary to establish credentials to the second phase which is the enctypting of traffic.
 For the first phase the here is an example config that I'll follow up with an explanation.

 ```cisco
 crypto ipsec ikev2 ipsec-proposal sec-prop